 Santorini Excursions – Thirassia

-Apart from its beautiful towns the Island is popular for its volcanic beaches.
+Apart from its beautiful towns Santorini is popular for its volcanic beaches.
 While packed in summer, they are practically empty in winter since it can get a bit cold.
 Another brilliant place is Thirassia Island, across the sea.
 The island features plenty of old churches and monasteries, and again a wonderful landscape and stunning views.
 It is easy to get there by taking a ferry from Oia’s Ammoudi’s port.
 Take note that there is only one ferry early in the morning in winter.
 We are not early birds, and we love doing nothing, so we stayed in Oia to soak up its atmosphere.

 When to Visit Santorini